-- 29. Other general long-term priorities linked to online national reporting would be to try to: - Enhance the actual reporting format and template (Streamlining and optimizing the template itself); - Link and combine the national reporting database with other available datasets, such as the Critical Site Network (CSN) Tool; - Improve the rate of submission and quality of reports (Offer joint training to Parties with other MEAs);
+- 29. Other general long-term priorities linked to online national reporting would be to try to: - Enhance the actual reporting format and template (Streamlining and optimizing the template itself taking the feedback received from Contracting Parties into account); - Link and combine the national reporting database with other available datasets, such as the Critical Site Network (CSN) Tool; - Improve the rate of submission and quality of reports (Offer joint training to Parties with other MEAs);

-- Maximise the use of information submitted through national reports (Develop web-based analysis tools to display and make submitted data more accessible, comparable and appealing as publicly-accessible information); - Gradually work towards harmonization of reporting processes, making use of the Online Reporting System across the CMS Family and beyond.
+- Maximise the use of information submitted through national reports (Develop web-based analysis tools to display and make submitted data more accessible, comparable and appealing as publicly-accessible information); - Gradually work towards harmonisation of reporting processes, making use of the Online Reporting System across the CMS Family and beyond.

-Actions Requested by the Standing Committee (StC7):
+Actions Requested from the Meeting of the Parties:

-1. To take note of this report.

-2. To review the draft Resolution on "National Reporting and Online Reporting System" and consider it for approval for submission to MOP5.
+- 1. To take note of this report. - 2.
+To review and adopt the draft Resolution AEWA/MOP5 DR1 National Reporting and Online Reporting System.

-3. To encourage feedback on the use of the Online Reporting System by Contracting Parties to be shared at MOP5.